 - Real World Skills/Environment

-- Students may earn 9 hours of college dual credit through Metropolitan Community College.
+- Students may earn 9 hours of college articulated credit through Metropolitan Community College.

-- Program completers can receive up to 12 hours college credit from Missouri Western State University.
+- Program completers can receive up to 12 hours articulated college credit from Missouri Western State University.

 $ 9 - $ 18